gpizzigh-bit/OI.AI.MLEng.TakeHome/README.md

 * Provided observability features and monitoring dashboards.
 * Enabled asynchronous request handling to process multiple requests in parallel.
 * Use pre-commit hooks and lint the code.
-* Add automated tests to ensure the service’s reliability. (if coverage bellow 30%, just to demonstrate the approach).
+* Add automated tests to ensure the service’s reliability. (for now coverage is bellow 30%, just to demonstrate the approach).

  **Extra Features:**
  * Implemented a dynamic loading mechanism based on CPU usage to switch between models.